Pace Gallery

-The Pace Gallery is an American contemporary and modern art gallery with 9 locations worldwide.
+The Pace Gallery is a contemporary and modern art gallery with 9 locations worldwide.
 It was founded in Boston by Arne Glimcher in 1960.
 His son, Marc Glimcher, is now president and CEO.
-Pace Gallery operates in New York, London, Hong Kong, Palo Alto, Geneva, Seoul, East Hampton, and Palm Beach.
+Pace Gallery operates in New York, London, Hong Kong, Los Angeles, Geneva, Seoul, East Hampton, Tokyo, and Palm Beach.

-The gallery is named after Glimcher's father's nickname "Pacey".
+The gallery is named after Glimcher's father's nickname, "Pacey".
 It moved to Manhattan in 1963.

-Gallery spaces

-Pace
+Main business

-In 1960, at the age of 22, Arnold (Arne) Glimcher founded The Pace Gallery in Boston, which he ran with his wife, Milly, and his mother, Eva.
-In 1963, Glimcher partnered with Fred Mueller to bring the gallery to New York, where it opened a location on east 57th Street with the help of Ivan Karp, a close friend of Glimcher's.
-In 1965, Glimcher closed the Boston gallery and moved his family permanently to New York.
+In 1960, at the age of 22, Arnold (Arne) Glimcher founded The Pace Gallery in Boston, running it with his wife, Milly, and his mother, Eva.
+In 1963, Glimcher partnered with Fred Mueller to bring the gallery to New York, where it opened a location on East 57th Street with the help of Ivan Karp, a close friend of Glimcher's.
+In 1965, Glimcher closed the Boston gallery and permanently moved his family to New York.
 Three years later, the gallery moved to its long-time location at 32 East 57th Street.

-After the Pace Gallery closed its Boston location in 1963, Eva Glimcher maintained a branch of the Pace Gallery in Columbus, Ohio from 1965 to 1982, located downtown on Broad Street.
+After the Pace Gallery closed its Boston location in 1963, Eva Glimcher maintained a branch of the Pace Gallery in Columbus, Ohio, located downtown on Broad Street, from 1965 to 1982.
 After her death, the branch closed.

 In the 1960s, Glimcher and Irving Blum briefly operated a Pace outpost on La Cienega Boulevard in Los Angeles.

-From 1995 to 1999, PaceWildenstein had a gallery in Beverly Hills, designed by architect Charles Gwathmey.
+From 1995 to 1999, PaceWildenstein operated a gallery in Beverly Hills, designed by architect Charles Gwathmey.

 From 2008 until 2019, PaceWildenstein – and later Pace – maintained a 22000 sqft space gallery in the Factory 798 District of Beijing, China; it was the first major Manhattan art gallery with a presence in the city.
-It opened in 2008, to coincide with the Summer Olympics in the city.
+It opened in 2008 to coincide with the Summer Olympics in the city.
 Under the direction of its president, Leng Lin, Pace Beijing showed a mixture of American, European, and Asian artists.

 From 2012 to 2020, Pace occupied the 9000 sqft west wing of the Royal Academy of Arts's 6 Burlington Gardens building in London, beginning with an exhibition that juxtaposed late paintings by Mark Rothko with photographs by Hiroshi Sugimoto.

-In April 2014, Pace used the former Tesla Motors building in Menlo Park, California as a 25000 sqft temporary exhibition space.
+In April 2014, Pace used the former Tesla Motors building in Menlo Park, California, as a 25000 sqft temporary exhibition space.
 It later operated a permanent gallery in downtown Palo Alto from 2016 to 2022.

-Also in 2014, Pace operated a temporary space in Chesa Büsin, a historic 12th century house in Zuoz, Switzerland.
+Also in 2014, Pace operated a temporary space in Chesa Büsin, a historic 12th-century house in Zuoz, Switzerland.
 In 2018, it opened a permanent 3700 sqft gallery in Geneva.